Nikhilrsingh/CKsEdu/README.md

 - **Database:** (Add your DB here, e.g., MongoDB, PostgreSQL)
 - **Other:** Cloudinary (for media), ESLint (for code quality)

-## 📦 Getting Started

-To set up the project locally, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed instructions.

 ## 🤝 Contributing